Our recruitment process

 Student and graduate application details

-If you are applying for an entry-level position in the country where you live or a local student or graduate programme, please check with the local recruitment team for information on the recruitment and selection process.
+If you are applying for an entry-level position in the country where you live or the Global Graduate Programme, please check with the local recruitment team for information on the recruitment and selection process.

-Our internship and global graduate programmes develop the most talented students and graduates to be the future leaders of HSBC.
+Our internship and global graduate programmes develop the most talented students and graduates to achieve their fullest potential within HSBC.
 We need forward-thinking, driven and perceptive students and graduates who are open to different ideas and cultures, and who enjoy being part of a team.
-For these programmes we have a global recruitment and selection framework to ensure that we recruit the best candidates in each country.
+For these programmes we have a Graduate Success Framework to ensure that we recruit the best candidates in each country.
 The process may vary slightly by country to accommodate cultural and legal requirements.

 We encourage people from all backgrounds to apply.
 We have created a process to give all applicants the opportunity to excel.
 For example, we don't rely on CVs but use an application form to assess applicants.

 We aim for an inclusive work environment where everyone can reach their full potential.
-If you require any adjustments to our recruitment process, please let us know by contacting your local recruitment team or emailing us at firstname.lastname@example.org.
+If you require any adjustments to our recruitment process, please let us know by contacting your local recruitment team.
 Examples of such adjustments might include supplying materials in large print or Braille or providing assistance to attend our assessment centres.

-Once you have successfully completed the application form and met our eligibility requirements, you will take two online tests: a Situational Judgment Test and an Inductive Reasoning Test.
+Once you have successfully completed the application form and met our eligibility requirements, you will be invited to take the Online Immersive Assessment.

 Depending on the Global Graduate Programme or Internship that you have applied for, you may be invited to take part in a half-day Assessment Centre or “Super Day”.

-You will be assessed by key members of the relevant business area across a variety of exercises such as motivational and business interviews and a business-related case study, which may take the form of a written exercise, presentation and/or group exercise.
-All of these exercises are designed to encourage you to demonstrate your potential, your suitability for HSBC and how you meet our key values.
+You will be assessed by key members of the relevant business area in a face-to-face Strengths-based interview(s) and a series of assessment exercises.
+All of these exercises and interview(s) are founded within the Strengths-based methodology and as such have been designed to encourage you to demonstrate your potential and suitability for HSBC.

 If you are successful at the Assessment Centre/Super Day, we will contact you and let you know what happens next.